Skip to content

 This option stores KOF data of the management cluster in the same management cluster.

-• Grafana and VictoriaMetrics are provided by the kof-mothership chart, hence disabled in the kof-storage chart.
+• VictoriaMetrics is provided by the kof-mothership chart, hence disabled in the kof-storage chart by default.

-• PromxyServerGroup, VictoriaLogs, and Jaeger are provided by the kof-storage chart.
+• PromxyServerGroup, VictoriaLogs, and VictoriaTraces are provided by the kof-storage chart.

 To apply this option: